 • The account can be operated in branch or by post.
 You will also be able to carry out some operations by telephone and online, where you have registered for online services.

-• Where the account is operated by post, the Society will aim to deal with all transactions within two working days of receipt of a request.
-However, the Society cannot be held responsible for delays due to unforeseen circumstances and postal delays.
+• Where the account is operated by post, the Society will aim to deal with all transactions within two working days of receiving a request.
+We can’t be held responsible for delays due to unforeseen circumstances and postal delays.

 Can I withdraw money?Withdrawals:

-No withdrawals are permitted until the day after maturity (1 July 2025).
+• No withdrawals are allowed until the day after maturity (4 January 2027).

 Additional InformationAccount closure:

-Interest is paid gross, without the deduction of income tax.
-Payment of gross interest does not mean that interest you receive is exempt from tax.
-The tax treatment depends on the individual circumstances of each customer and may be subject to change in the future.
-It is your responsibility to seek independent tax advice.
+Interest is paid gross, which means before the income tax has been taken off.
+Payment of gross interest does not mean that interest you receive will be exempt from tax.
+How the tax is treated will depend on your individual circumstances and may change in the future.
+It is your responsibility to take independent tax advice.